SUMMARY:

 Being engaged with your team is important.
 Not always easy to do with global teams, but you have to find ways to connect across your teams and with key stakeholders.
 One-to-ones, one-to-few, one-to-many – communication plays a critical role here…written, in person, virtual…and having regular cadences.

-via Kate Hutchinson, former CMO, Polycom
+via Kate Hutchison, former CMO, Polycom

-Kruger continues to use Hutchinson’s approach in his current CMO role at Informatica – messaging handbook guidelines such as consistency and longevity, being bold and aggressive, differentiated messaging, pulling key benefits out of the technical team so everyone can understand, etc. All of these things still make an impact on marketing strategies.
+Kruger continues to use Hutchison’s approach in his current CMO role at Informatica – messaging handbook guidelines such as consistency and longevity, being bold and aggressive, differentiated messaging, pulling key benefits out of the technical team so everyone can understand, etc. All of these things still make an impact on marketing strategies.

 via Joe Sipher, former manager at Palm